Introduction to Technical SEO

 Phones are slower and run on spotty connections.
 Streamline your rendering, kill any render-blocking CSS, and trim down heavy fonts.
 You want your mobile pages to load instantly.

-7. HTTPS and Security
+HTTPS and Security

-SSL Certificates Matter
+SSL Certificates Matter's

-Why Search Engines Care
+Why Search Engines Care about SSL

 Security is a baseline expectation now.
 If your site isn’t encrypted, search engines knock you down in rankings.